JuliaLang/www_old.julialang.org/soc/guidelines/index.md

 GSoC applications must be submitted to https://summerofcode.withgoogle.com.
 We recommend having a mentor to help you with the application process.
-Please feel free to share your draft applications in the `#gsoc` channel of the Slack to receive feedback.
+Please feel free to share your draft applications in the `#jsoc` channel of the Slack to receive feedback.

 Our organization does not have page or formatting requirements, but we recommend building a formal PDF document of less than 10 pages which is formatted using Word or LaTeX.
-If you have any questions, contact the Julialang GSoC administrators at summerofcode@julialang.org.
+If you have any questions, contact the Julia GSoC administrators at summerofcode@julialang.org.

 # Application Guidelines